Congress votes to renew landmark domestic violence law

 Associated Press

-Congress has voted to renew a 1990s-era law that extends protections to victims of domestic and sexual violence, updating the landmark Violence Against Women Act nearly three years after it lapsed due to Republican opposition.
+Congress has renewed a 1990s-era law that extends protections to victims of domestic and sexual violence, updating the landmark Violence Against Women Act nearly three years after it lapsed due to Republican opposition.

 It passed this week as part of a $1.5 trillion government funding package and capped years of work by members of the House and Senate.
 It is certain to win the signature of President Joe Biden, who worked on the law during his days in the Senate.